PTC-Global/chef-server-ctl/README.md

 # chef-server-ctl

-## Cookbook that provides an LWRP for managin User and Orgs by wrapping chef-server-ctl commands
+## Cookbook that provides an LWRP for managing Users and Orgs on your Chef server by wrapping chef-server-ctl commands.

 ### Example